MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

 - In the case of conflicts, the organization-wide configuration takes precedence over the site collection configuration.

-- If an organization-wide allow list is configured, then you can only configure an allow list at the site collection level.
-The site collection allow list must be a subset of the organization's allow list.
+- If an organization-wide allowlist is configured, then you can only configure an allowlist at the site collection level.
+The site collection allowlist must be a subset of the organization's allowlist.

-- If an organization-wide deny list is configured, then you can configure either an allow list or a deny list at the site collection level.
+- If an organization-wide blocklist is configured, then you can configure either an allowlist or a blocklist at the site collection level.

 - For individual OneDrive site collections, you can only configure this setting by using the [Set-SPOSite](/powershell/module/sharepoint-online/Set-SPOSite) Windows PowerShell cmdlet.